YaelBenShalom/Turtlebot3-SLAM-from-scratch/nuturtle_description/README.md

 ## Package Summary

-URDF files for my_turtlebot3 - a differential drive robot, based on the tutlebot3_burger model.
+URDF files for my_turtlebot3 - a differential drive robot, based on the tutlebot3_burger model.<br>
+Please visit [my website](https://yaelbenshalom.github.io/EKF_SLAM/index.html) for more information about this package.

 ## Nodes, Library and launchfiles